 Day 12: Disembark in Phuket, Thailand

 Disembark Star Clipper in Phuket and transfer to the airport for your overnight flight back to the UK.

 Day 13: Arrive in the UK

-Terms & Conditions: Promotional details, fares and itineraries were correct at time of publish (7 Sept 2018) but can be changed/withdrawn at any time without notice.
+Terms & Conditions: ^Duration includes overnight flight/hotels.
+Promotional details, fares and itineraries were correct at time of publish (16 November 2018) but can be changed/withdrawn at any time without notice.
 All offers are applicable to new bookings only.
 Please call for live fares and availability.
 E&OE